Start the Application Process

 The Admission Review

-BYU-Idaho reviews applicants in five main areas: church endorsements, academic achievement, seminary, extracurricular activities, and essays.
+BYU-Idaho reviews applicants in three main areas: church endorsements, academic achievement, and seminary.

 Endorsements from bishop/branch president and stake presidency OR mission president (for missionaries currently serving)

 - LDS applicants must be members in good standing (no probation of any kind) to be admissible to BYU-Idaho.

 - Non-LDS applicants are required to abide by the Code of Honor and should review it thoroughly prior to applying.
 Interviews for non-LDS applicants are conducted by an LDS bishop.

 Seminary attendance and graduation

 Students with over 24 credits do not have to submit seminary attendance